Alfresco/docs-alfresco/transform-service/latest/config/index.md

 A T-Engine is intended to be run as a Docker image, but may also be run as a standalone process.

-For an overview of Transform Service, Router, Local transforms, Legacy transforms etc see [overview]({% link transform-service/latest/index.md %}).
+For an overview of the Transform Service, including the T-Router, T-Engines, Local transforms, Legacy transforms etc see [overview]({% link transform-service/latest/index.md %}).

-## Repository configuration
+## Repository specific configuration
 This section covers transform configuration on the Alfresco Content Services Repository side.
+As it is possible to configure transformations on both the Repository side, and the T-Router side, we will cover both.
+Repository configuration is also used when the Alfresco Content Services Community Edition is used.

 ### Configure a T-Engine as a Local Transform
 For the Repository to talk to a T-Engine directly, it must know the engine's URL.
-The URL can be added as an Alfresco global property, or more simply as a Java system property. `JAVA_OPTS` may be used to set this if starting the repository with Docker:
+The URL can be added as an Alfresco global property (i.e. in `alfresco-global.properties`), or more simply as a Java system property. `JAVA_OPTS` may be used to set this if starting the repository with Docker:

 ```text
 localTransform.<engineName>.url=